dakuang/tensorlayer/docs/user/tutorial.rst

               tl.files.load_mnist_dataset(shape=(-1, 28, 28, 1))

 ``X_train.shape`` is ``(50000, 28, 28, 1)`` which represents 50,000 images with 1 channel, 28 rows and 28 columns each.
-Channel one is because it is a grey scale image, every pixel have only one value.
+The number of channels is 1 because it is a grayscale image, so every pixel has only one value.

 Building the model
 ------------------